Skip to content

 How to blur your background on Zoom during a meeting

-How to blur your Zoom background on mobile
+How to blur your background on Zoom using the mobile app

-1. On the home screen, tap More (three horizontal dots) at the bottom-right.
+1. On the home screen, tap More at the bottom right.

 2. Under Settings, tap Meetings.